 The Cardinals' secondary is dangerous with exceptional players in cornerback Patrick Peterson and free safety Tyrann Mathieu.
 Although Mathieu can get burned when he takes chances, the positives of his play out-weigh the negatives -- sort of like when Troy Polamalu was at his best.
 The team's other starting cornerback, Jerraud Powers, is questionable with a hamstring injury.
 Rashad Johnson is the team's starting strong safety.

-Drew Butler, is statistically the worst in the NFL.
+The Cardinals' punter, Drew Butler, is statistically the worst in the NFL.
 He only averages 40.3 yards per punt with a net average of 34.0 yards.
 Compare that to Andy Lee, who averages 48.8 yards per punt with a net average of 43.0 yards, and you can see why the Browns might have a field position advantage in the right type of game situation on Sunday.

 Justin Gilbert might get a couple of attempts to return kickoffs this week, given Catanzaro's average.
 Whether Travis Benjamin gets some attempts remains to be seen -- if the punts are high and short, Benjamin might be forced into some fair catches.
 David Johnson returns kickoffs for Arizona, while Patrick Peterson handles punts.
 Johnson has a 108-yard kickoff return for a touchdown this year.
 Peterson is only averaging 6.7 yards per punt return.
 He went crazy with 4 punt return touchdowns in 2011, but has been dormant in that department since then.